 - 1625 Independent People in Bristol

 - Roundabout in Sheffield

 In total, 233 young people were supported by the programme and 176 have accessed EET to date.
 The aim of this evaluation was to explore the impact the support has had on young people’s lives, the factors for success and the lessons that can be learned for future replication.

 This is why from May to June 2019, The Young Foundation visited the four locations and spoke to 11 members of staff and 21 young people participating in the programme.

 The inclusion of a range of voices into the evaluation revealed that a multitude of factors contribute to the programme’s success.

-The full report will be published in August 2019.
+The full report was published in October 2019.